keithhubner/SimpleWebServer/readme.md

 - Minkube
 - Kubectl

-Setting up these programs the the local environment are beyond the scope of this document
+> Setting up these programs the the local environment are beyond the scope of this document

 ## Getting Started

-First clone this repo:

-Then run the following script:
+First clone the repo, then run the build script:

 ```
 sh build-and-deploy.sh
 ```

-You should see the image being created locally and then be deployed into kubernetes.
+You should see the image being created locally and then be deployed into minikube.

 > Make sure you update your local host file with the correct IP, this should be given to you from the script.

-You can access the site using:
+You can access the site using and you should receive a JSON response:

 http://local.ecosia.org/tree